jasminemalik/FinalProject/README.md

    This method changes a weight of one face of a die.
    It has two params, the face to change, and the new weight.
    It will return the new dataframe with the updated weight.
+   Checks to make sure a valid weight is entered

+- Returns: NA

+#### show_die() method:

+- Parameters: NA

+- Attributes: NA

+- show_die.__doc__

+    Shows the current die, faces with current weights.
+Takes no parameters and returns the dataframe.

+- Returns:
+ dataframe: current dataframe of faces and weights

+#### roll_die() method:

+- Parameters:
+ n: number of times to roll the die, type:int

+- Attributes: NA

+- roll_die.__doc__

+    This method takes a random face from the die object, according to the weights to each face.
+    It has one parameter, number of rolls and will return a list of the rolls.

+- Returns:
+ list: list of the faces that were rolled from die

+### Game Class

+#### init() method:

+- Parameters:
+ list: list of faces for the die, of either integers or characters

+    face_list = [1,2,3,4,5,6]
+    die_object = Die(face_list)

+- Attributes:
+ faces - list of faces on the die weights - list of weights on the die, default values are 1 for each faces

+- .__doc__

+    Initializes a die object.
+Takes in a list of faces as either numbers or strings.
+    Returns None and just initializes an object.
+    Has faces, a list of the die faces as an attribute Has weights that are set to 1 for each face, list creates a dataframe with faces and weights

+- Returns: NA

+#### play() method:

+- Parameters:
+ rolls: int of number of times to roll all of the die

+    my_game.play(5)

+- Attributes: NA

+- play.__doc__

+    The play method takes one parameter, the number of rolls each die should be rolled.
+    Saves the result ot a private dataframe.

+- Returns: NA

+#### play() method:

+- Parameters:
+ rolls: int of number of times to roll all of the die

+    my_game.play(5)

+- Attributes: NA

+- play.__doc__

+    The play method takes one parameter, the number of rolls each die should be rolled.
+    Saves the result ot a private dataframe.

 - Returns: NA